gOo0s3/Raycasting/README.md

 4. Move around the map using the controls

 # Controls
 Use the `WASD` keys to move around.
+Press `SPACE` to toggle edit mode
 Use the mouse (or `J` and `L` keys) to rotate.
 Press space to go into map mode.
 Press Escape to exit the program and go back into text mode.

 # Compiling and linking the code
 * Make sure `royale.asm` is in the same directory as your TASM assembler and TLINK linker.